hplp/2025-fpga-design-projects-fpga-horizon/Report.md

 - Expanded buffer management to handle increased data bandwidth.
 - Color image compatibility with 24-bit pixel width.

 Both **3×3** and **7×7** kernels are now implemented as separate IP blocks, packaged and bitstream-ready.
-However, additional optimization is required to improve synthesis performance and resource usage.
+However, more optimization is required for the design to improve synthesis performance and resource usage.

 ## Compatibility and Comparison with Existing Overlays